My Death Story to share.

 Grey’s sex-fueled death – a sharp and beautiful truth.

-Know that everyone grieves differently when they have a Ureaplasma Test.
+Know that everyone grieves differently when they have a Ureaplasma Swab Test.
 Let yourself feel whatever you feel; try not to compare yourself to anyone else.
 You are where you need to be.
 Don’t worry about smiling too soon or screaming in agony many months after he is gone.
 You and Mike will feel this differently.
 And that’s okay.
 Try to make space for the ways separately, and together, you will process this huge, enormous, life-changing thing.

 There are different ways you will carry Grey with you.